samt07/reqmt_doc_to_testcases/README.md

 ## Features
 - Input your requirements in a ".docx" file
-- Receive a comprehensive list of test cases in a neatly formatted tabe
+- Receive a comprehensive list of test cases in a neatly formatted table as output (streamed like chatgpt interface)

 ## Requirements
 To run this project, you need the following: